 When: Tuesday, November 8th, 2022; polls open 7:00 a.m. to 8:00 p.m.
 Find your voting location at myvote.wi.
 All absentee ballots must be requested by November 3rd and turned in no later than 8:00 p.m. on November 8th either by mail or dropped off in-person.
 In-Person absentee voting will start Tuesday, October 25th and end Friday, November 4th, please check your local municipality for location and hours.
 If you plan to vote by mail, voters are strongly encouraged to mail their ballots as soon as possible to ensure their ballot is received by the deadline.

 What it’s about: The Wisconsin State Senate is made up of 33 senators, 1/2 of which are up for election every two years and are elected for four year terms.
 This year, the odd numbered Senate districts are up.
-Incumbent Janet Bewley will not be seeking reelection.
 The candidates for District 31 Senate are:

 Who can vote: The election is open to residents of the 31st Senate District.
 Click on the image to pull up a more detailed and interactive map.